Skip to main content

 Index(value1, value2)

-The Index function operates on two string operands, and it returns the (zero-based) index of the first occurrence of the second string parameter within the first string parameter.
-If no occurrences are found, it returns -1.
+Operates on two string operands.
+Returns the zero-based index of the first occurrence of the second string within the first string.
+If no occurrence is found, returns -1.

 Examples